 Please note you cannot retake modules already passed to improve the mark.

-- Any marks for elements or components of elements previously undertaken will not be carried forward.
+- Normally, any marks for elements or components of elements previously undertaken will not be carried forward.

-- Marks for individual elements and the overall module mark will be capped at the pass mark (normally 40% for undergraduate and 50% for postgraduate), unless, due to extenuating circumstances, the Award Assessment Board decided you can repeat the module as if for the first time.
+- Marks for the overall module mark will be capped at the pass mark (normally 40% for undergraduate and 50% for postgraduate), unless, due to extenuating circumstances, the Award Assessment Board decided you can repeat the module as if for the first time.

 Your results, how to find them and what they mean